m4mans/C-Library-for-GPS-NMEA-0183-Data-Parsing/README.md

 I've executed 2 unit tests, one with a valid string containing all the fields data but one.
 I implemented the second test with a NULL string.
 Both strings passed the test sucessfully.

-## Usage
-To use the GPS Parser Library, follow these steps:

 ## Installation
 To include the GPS Parser component in your IDF project, follow these steps: